 Come nightfall the streets of Beijing undergo a transformation, the hubbub of the day settles down and monuments are illuminated against the night sky.
 Here’s why Beijing by night is a unique experience not to be missed…

-On the night of 8th August 2008, the world was introduced to one of the finest Olympic Stadium’s in the world – the Birds Nest Stadium in Beijing’s Olympic Park.
-Although not that impressive during the day, by night it takes on a whole new being and glows proudly red and is as stunning today as it was 5 years ago.
+On the night of the 8th August 2008, the world was introduced to one of the finest Olympic Stadium’s in the world – the Birds Nest Stadium in Beijing’s Olympic Park.
+Although not that impressive during the day, by night it takes on a whole new being and glows proudly red.
+It’s as stunning today as it was 5 years ago.

-By night it’s a different story, access to the actual square is closed, however you can still walk around the outskirts and head through the subway to the front of Tiananmen Gate.
-By night it is lit up in beautiful red and the fountains outside flow in calming blue.
-It is the perfect time to stand and appreciate this truly iconic Chinese facade and without the craziness it attracts during the day.
+By night it’s a different story, access to the actual square is closed, however you can still walk around the outskirts.
+You can also head through the subway to the front of Tiananmen Gate.
+At night it’s lit up in beautiful red and the fountains outside flow in calming blue.
+This is the perfect time to appreciate this truly iconic Chinese facade, without the craziness it attracts during the day.

 Street food in Asia is interesting to say the least.
-If it runs, swims or crawls you can pretty much guarantee someone somewhere is going to attempt to cook it and serve it on a stick!
+If it runs, swims or crawls you can pretty much guarantee someone will attempt to cook it and serve it on a stick!
 Beijing is no exception.
-Thankfully the Chinese are not ones to cook and serve up our western domestic friends the cat and the dog, they will however happily get a star fish, crab, scorpion, sea horse, silk worm or cockroach and fry it for you to munch on!
+Thankfully the Chinese are not ones to cook and serve up our western domestic friends the cat and the dog.
+They will however happily get a star fish, crab, scorpion, sea horse, silk worm or cockroach and fry it for you to munch on!

-The Lake has a number of pedalo boats that are available for hire, though if you just want to relax why not jump in a rickshaw for a romantic night time ride or grab a beer and sit by the water watching the world go by.
-Be sure to look up in the sky when out in Beijing at night – you’ll see the tiny colourful glows of electric kites!
+The Lake has a number of pedalo boats that are available for hire.
+If you just want to relax why not jump in a rickshaw for a romantic nighttime ride.
+You could also grab a beer and sit by the water watching the world go by.
+Be sure to look up in the sky when out – you’ll see the tiny colourful glow of electric kites!